 Featuring 36 plants and almost 500 recipes, it is a cookbook dedicated to unusual botanical flavors.
 Its pages introduce cooks and farmers’ market shoppers to inspiring ingredients, and provide foragers with an arsenal of recipes for their seasonal bounty.

-The recipes in Forage, Harvest, Feast range from pantry basics like mugwort salt and field garlic butter, to preserves like lacto-fermented garlic mustard, field garlic pickles, and fermented serviceberries, to infusions and hooches like vermouth and black cherry rum, right through dozens of appetizers, entrées, desserts, and bakes.
+The recipes in Forage, Harvest, Feast range from pantry basics like mugwort salt and field garlic butter, to preserves like lacto-fermented garlic mustard, field garlic pickles, and fermented serviceberries, to infusions and hooches like seasonal vermouth and black cherry rum, right through dozens of appetizers, entrées, desserts, and bakes.
 With snacks and cocktails to start, of course.
+All recipes are indexed for vegans, vegetarians, pescatarians and omnivores.

-Dedicated to the art of 21st century foraging, informed by an awareness of the importance of biodiversity, and celebrating native as well as invasive flavors, Forage, Harvest, Feast was created to delight readers for years to come.
+Dedicated to the art of 21st century foraging, informed by an awareness of the importance of biodiversity, and celebrating native as well as invasive flavors, Forage, Harvest, Feast was created to inspire readers for years to come.
+Jump in!